Cipriano Castro: Military experience and introduction to politics

 In 1876 Castro opposed the candidacy of general Francisco Alvarado for the presidency of the Táchira state.
 In 1878 he was working as the manager of the newspaper El Álbum when he participated along with a group of independence advocates in the seizure of San Cristóbal when they refused to submit to the authority of the new president of the state.

 In 1884, he got into a disagreement with a parish priest, Juan Ramón Cárdenas in Capacho, which led to his imprisonment in San Cristóbal.
 After six months, he escaped and took refuge in Cúcuta, where he ran an inn.
 There he met his future wife, Rosa Zoila Martínez, who would become known as Doña Zoila.
 In June 1886, he returned to the Táchira as a soldier, accompanying generals Segundo Prato, Buenaventura Macabeo Maldonado and Carlos Rangel Garbiras to again raise the flag of autonomy, much to the dismay of the governor of the Táchira region, General Espíritu Santo Morales.
 Castro defeated government forces in Capacho Viejo and in Rubio.
 Promoted to general, himself, Castro began to stand out in the internal politics of Táchira state.
 It was during the burial of a fellow fighter, Evaristo Jaimes, who had been killed in the earlier fighting that Castro met Juan Vicente Gómez, his future companion in his rise to power.
 He entered politics and became the governor of his province of Táchira.
-He organized an army to confront the Legalist Revolution that General Joaquín Crespo had fomented throughout the country against the continuationist policies of President Manuel Andueza Palacios.
+He organized an army to confront the Legalist Revolution that General Joaquín Crespo had fomented throughout the country against the continuationist policies of President Raimundo Andueza Palacio.
 Castro launched a military campaign that began with the defeat of 2,000 men under the command of Espíritu Santo Morales and Eliseo Araujo.
 After successful battles in Palmira and San Juan de Lagunillas, he entered Mérida intending to march on Caracas, but Joaquín Crespo's advance against the Andueza troops, indicative of a massive victory for the revolution, forced him to abandon the campaign.
-He went into exile in Colombia when the government of Andueza Palacios was overthrown in June 17, 1892.
+He went into exile in Colombia when the government of Andueza Palacios was overthrown on June 17, 1892.
 Castro lived in Colombia for seven years, amassing a fortune in illegal cattle trading and recruiting a private army.